EricssonResearch/scott-eu/phantomx_pincher_arm_moveit/README.md

 To work properly this package need the following packages: phantomx\_pincher\_arm\_vrep\_controller and phantomx\_pincher\_arm\_description.

-1- Follow the instructions of phantomx_pincher_arm_vrep_controller README.md and check if it's working
+1. Follow the instructions of phantomx\_pincher\_arm\_vrep\_controller README.md and check if it's working

-2- Source packages files:
+1. Source packages files:
    - inside phantomx\_pincher\_arm folder:
-     - source devel/setup.bash
+   -  $ source devel/setup.bash

-3- Start roscore
+1. Start roscore

-  - on a terminal: roscore
+  - on a terminal:

-4- Start vrep and load the scene on vrep/turttlebot2\_v4 inside phantomx\_pincher\_arm package
+  - $ roscore

-   1- It's possible to start vrep in headless mode with.
+1. Start vrep and load the scene on vrep/turttlebot2\_v4 inside phantomx\_pincher\_arm package 1.1 It's possible to start vrep in headless mode with.
       - Inside V-REP root folder run:
-      	./vrep.sh -h -s -q PATH\_TO\_phantomx\_pincher\_arm\_vrep\_controller/vrep/turttlebot2\_v4.ttt
+      - $ ./vrep.sh -h -s -q PATH\_TO\_phantomx\_pincher\_arm\_vrep\_controller/vrep/turttlebot2\_v4.ttt

-5- On a new terminal start demo.launch
+1. On a new terminal start demo.launch
    - on a terminal: roslaunch phantomx\_pincher\_arm\_moveit demo.launch

-6- If it's everything ok, after while a rviz window will open with a 3D visualization of the arm
+1. If it's everything ok, after while a rviz window will open with a 3D visualization of the arm

-7- In the tab _path planning_ within the moveit! panel it's possible to plan and move the arm to a new position.
+1. In the tab _path planning_ within the moveit! panel it's possible to plan and move the arm to a new position.